yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 and no excuses.
 If your outsourcing team can't give that to you, start worrying and change something.

-{% quote They have to know what will happen to them if they succeed and how much they will suffer if they fail %}
+{% quote They have to know what will happen to them if they succeed and how much they will suffer if they fail. %}

 **Hire an Independent CTO**.
 This advice is mostly for small companies or individuals who